dylibso/chainsocket/README.md

 ## Overview
 This proof of concept aims to demonstrate a versatile software platform inspired by LangChain, facilitating the creation of generative AI applications through portable plugins.
-These plugins, written in various languages, can run on different host platforms with support for cross-environment compatibility and security through the use of WebAssembly and Extism, a WebAssembly framework.
+These plugins, written in various languages, can run on different host platforms with support for cross-environment compatibility and security through the use of [WebAssembly](https://webassembly.org/) and [Extism](https://extism.org/).

 ## Setup
 Create a "secrets.json" file in the root directory with your [SerpApi](https://serpapi.com/) and [OpenAI](https://openai.com/) API keys